Schultz faces hometown protests as he eyes 2020 bid

 He said he doesn't intend to decide whether to run for president for several months, but the reaction from prominent Democrats has been swift.
 The party chairwoman in Washington state, top advisers to former President Barack Obama and the most powerful political action committee in Democratic politics are among those who have criticized him, saying an independent bid would likely split the opposition to Trump and make his re-election more likely.

+The protesters outside his talk Thursday chanted: "Pick a party."
+Some carried signs decorated like Starbucks cups that read "Compost your campaign" and "Grande ego.
+Venti mistake" — a reference to the Italian names for drink sizes at the coffee chain.

-At an appearance in Arizona on Wednesday he said he would "not do anything to be a so-called spoiler" who hands the 2020 race to Trump.
+At an appearance in Arizona on Wednesday Schultz said he would "not do anything to be a so-called spoiler" who hands the 2020 race to Trump.

 In Seattle, where 92 percent of voters cast ballots against Trump in 2016, helping get him re-elected might be even less popular than selling off a beloved sports franchise.